learn-co-curriculum/navigating-with-bash-ide/README.md

 How do we know which directory our terminal is in?
 Let's run the following command line program.

-Type `pwd` from your prompt.
+Type `pwd` and press Enter in your terminal in your Sandbox.
 You should see something like:

 ```
 // ♥ pwd
-/home/AnnJohn/code
+/home/cjbrock/Development
-[16:19:43] code
+[16:19:43] (master) Development
 // ♥
 ```

 Here we typed `pwd` and pressed Enter on my keyboard.
-The Terminal responded with `/home/AnnJohn/code` and returned me to my current directory, `code` and gave me a new prompt, `♥`.
+The terminal responded with `/home/cjbrock/Development` and returned me to my current directory, `Development` and gave me a new prompt, `♥`.

-That's the standard procedure when you execute anything in Terminal.
-You enter a command from a prompt in a working directory, see output, and are returned to a new prompt in your working directory.
+That's the standard procedure when you execute anything in terminal.
+You enter a command from a prompt in a directory, see output, and are returned to a new prompt in your directory.

 The `pwd` command is an acronym for "Print Working Directory."
-The `pwd` command prints the working directory of your Terminal session, the folder you are currently "in."
+The `pwd` command prints the working directory of your terminal session, the folder you are currently "in."

-Knowing which directory you are working within is crucial when using your Terminal.
+Knowing which directory you are working within is crucial when using your terminal.
 You are opening files and running programs that live in directories and you need to make sure you're in the right directory for your task.

 You never need to guess, if you're ever curious where you are or need to confirm you are where you think you are, type `pwd`.

-### `code` - Your Home Directory

-When you signed up for Learn, we created a new workspace for you (labeled with your Github username) and a default directory called `code`, which is where all of your code will live.

-So that's what you're seeing when you see the directory `/home/AnnJohn/code`(here the user's name is AnnJohn, yours will be different!)

-## Using `ls` to list the files in the current directory of your IDE session
+## Using `ls` to list the files in the current directory of your terminal.

 Within a directory, one thing you're probably curious about is "which files or other directories are contained here?".
-You can list everything in your working directory by executing `ls`:
+You can list everything in your directory by executing `ls`:

 ```
-[16:20:13] code
+[16:20:13] (master) Development
 // ♥ ls
-labs
+README.md
-[16:20:13] code
+[16:20:13] (master) Development
 // ♥
 ```

-When we type `ls` in Terminal, we're asking our Terminal to list the files and folders in the current working directory.
+When we type `ls` in terminal, we're asking our terminal to list the files and folders in the current working directory.

-In the example above, typing `ls` in the `code` directory shows you there's another directory called `labs` contained within it.
-When you start solving code labs very soon, this is where they'll be stored.
+In the example above, typing `ls` in the `Development` directory shows you there's a file named `README.md` contained within it.

-## Using `cd` and `cd ..` to change directories in your IDE session.
+## Using `cd` and `cd ..` to change directories in your terminal.

-Now that you know how to print your working directory and see what's contained within it, you may be wondering: how do we move around to other directories and change our working directory?
+Now that you know how to print your current directory and see what's contained within it, you may be wondering: how do we move around to other directories and change our directory?
 The answer is with the `cd` command, which stands for Change Directory.

+Try the following:
+1. In your sandbox, click on the "Create New" button in the lower left-hand corner.
+2. Choose the "Folder" option.
+3. Name your folder `test`.
-From the `code` directory, try:
+4. Now, from the `Development` directory, try:

 ```
-// ♥ cd labs
+// ♥ cd test
-[16:19:43] labs
+[16:19:43] test
 // ♥
 ```

-From within `code`, at our prompt `♥`, we type `cd labs`.
-Our Terminal will change the directory and enter our `labs` folder and our prompt will now indicate that our working directory is `code/labs`.
+From within `Development`, at our prompt `♥`, we type `cd test`.
+Our terminal will change the directory and enter our `test` folder and our prompt will now indicate that our working directory is `Development/test`.
 It's that simple.
-Confirm with: `pwd`. `pwd` should output something like: `/home/AnnJohn/code/labs`, the full path to your labs directory.
+Confirm with: `pwd`. `pwd` should output something like: `/home/cjbrock/Development/test`, the full path to your test directory.

 ### `..` and `.`

-How do you move from `labs` back up to your `code` directory?
+How do you move from `test` back up to your `Development` directory?
 You can always move out of the current folder and back into the parent folder by typing `cd ..`.  `..` is a shortcut that always means "the directory above" or the "parent directory" of the current.
 Your file system is a tree like structure, with directories being inside other directories:

 ```
-├── code
+├── Development
-    ├── labs
+    ├── test
 ```

-`labs` is within `code`.
-From within `labs`, you would refer to the parent directory, `code` as `..`.
+`test` is within `Development`.
+From within `test`, you would refer to the parent directory, `Development` as `..`.

 In the same manner that `..` means the directory above, the shortcut `.` means the current directory.
-You'll see why being able to refer to your current directory as `.` is helpful in a minute.
+You'll see why being able to refer to your current directory as `.` is helpful later in the course.

 ### Hint: Tab Autocomplete

-When you're in Terminal, to autocomplete a directory or a command, start typing and then press TAB.
+When you're in terminal, to autocomplete a directory or a command, start typing and then press TAB.

 ## Key Terms

-- Working Directory
-- GUI
-- Terminal
+- terminal
 - Command Line prompt
 - `pwd`
-- Home Directory
 - `ls`
 - `cd`
 - `cd ..`